BrightHome Advisor

 2. Reset properly: breaker fully OFF → then ON.

 3. If it holds: plug items back in one at a time until it trips.
 The last item is the likely culprit.
+This is often the same pattern seen in breakers that keep tripping under load.
+If you want to confirm which device is drawing too much power, a plug-in energy monitor can help you identify the problem quickly.

 4. If it trips instantly with nothing plugged in: stop resetting and call a licensed electrician.

 Quick win: If a heater or portable A/C is involved, move it to a different circuit.
 These devices regularly overload bedroom and living-room circuits.
+Using a plug-in energy monitor can also help you see how much power these devices are actually drawing.

 Special note: AFCI and GFCI breakers